Icemaker, Ice Maker, or Ice Machine?

 Learn Which Type Is Right For Your Specific Needs

 An icemaker, ice maker, or ice machine generally refers to an add-on component for making ice, found inside a home freezer; a stand-alone appliance for making ice; or a commercial machine for making ice on a large scale.
 The terms “ice maker” and “ice machine” usually refer to the stand-alone appliance, although the implied name can vary depending on the application.
-What’s important is that you understand the basic types of ice makers and how they are best used in our day-to-day lives.
+What’s important is that you understand the basic types of ice makers and how they can best be utilized in your day-to-day life.

 Portable Ice Makers

-Portable Ice Makers are generally compact in size; do not need a permanent water line; they plug into any standard 110V outlet; and you only need to pour water into them.
-Portable ice makers will make ice very quickly (in as little as 6 minutes), however, they are not freezers and thus will not keep the ice frozen for any length of time.
+Portable Ice Makers are generally compact in size; they do not need a permanent water line; they plug into any standard 110V outlet; and you only need to pour water into them.
+Portable ice makers will make ice very quickly, sometimes in as little as 6 minutes, depending on the model.
+However, frequently these units do not double as freezers and thus will not keep the ice frozen for any length of time.
 The ice will melt, and the machine will continuously recycle the water to make more ice.
-Also, these small models can only hold a tiny fraction of their full ice making capacity (up to 35 lbs. per day), so you will need to empty them frequently if you need more ice to be made.
+Also, these small models can only hold a tiny fraction of their full ice making capacity, which generally caps at up to 35 lbs per day.
+This means you will need to empty them frequently if you need more ice to be made.